PUT-PTM/RFIDVault2/README.md

 Nasz projekt jest to sejf wykorzystujący technologię RFID oraz awaryjne otwieranie, w przypadku braku karty lub breloka,  czyli klasyczny pin, co oznacza, że zawsze masz dostęp do swoich skarbów.

 [EN]
+How many times have you wanted to protect precious things or your money from /unauthorized hands/.
+Socks?
+Well, it might seem like a good solution, but keeping your money there won't protect it from stealing.
+Do you like to have control over money?
+We've made our project for people like you!
+Our project is a safe, that uses RFID technology.
+It also has emergency open - in case you forget your card or pendant you can use a PIN number, which means you always have access to your treasures.

 ## Description
 [PL]